telerik/xaml-docs/controls/radchartview/styles-and-templates/customizing-scatter-points.md

 # Customizing Scatter Points

-RadChart allows that you set custom shape for the Scatter points (items of the [ScatterPoint]({%slug radchartview-series-scatterseries%}) series) via DataTemplate.
+RadChartChartView allows that you set custom shape for the Scatter points (items of the [ScatterPointSeries]({%slug radchartview-series-scatterpointseries%})) via DataTemplate.
 However there are cases where we would like each point in our scatter series to have different shape or color.
 This is where you should use the *PointTemplateSelector* property.

 The following example demonstrates how you can add a custom Framework Element (Rectangle, Ellipse and etc.) to present the scatter points and set different color per each point based on condition defined by PointTemplateSelector.